MicrosoftDocs/bot-docs/articles/v4sdk/migration/conversion-javascript.md

 -->

 > [!NOTE]
-> As part of the migration, we also cleaned up some of the code, but we'll just highlight the changes we made to the v3 logic as part of the migration process.
+> As part of the migration, you also need to clean up some of the code.
+This article highlights the changes to make to the v3 logic as part of the migration process.

 ## Prerequisites